valexand-ulb/codex_woltiensis/README.md

 The Codex Woltiensis Songbook App will probably one day includes the following features (non exhaustive):
 - [x] View a list of songs in the collection
 - [ ] Save your favorite songs for easy access
-- [ ] Search for songs by title, artist, or lyrics
+- [X] Search for songs by title
 - [x] View the lyrics and chords for each song
 - [x]  Dark mode support
 - [ ]  Songs editor

 ## TODO's
 - [x] Rendering of bold, italic, and underlined text due to markdown
-- [ ] 🔧 Add a search bar
+- [x] 🔧 Add a search bar
 - [ ] 🔧 Add a favorites page
 - [ ] 🔧 Add a settings page
 - [ ] 🔧 Add a song editor
+- [ ] 🔧 Change style of entered text in the search field

 ## Acknowledgements